ScanMix: Learning from Severe Label Noise via Semantic Clustering and Semi-Supervised Learning: Introduction

-To mitigate the issues caused by severe label noise, one can consider self-supervised learning strategies~\cite{MoCo,MoCoV2,SCAN,SimCLR} to build feature representations from the images without using any labels.
-These self-supervised learning strategies~\cite{MoCo,MoCoV2,SCAN,SimCLR} show better classification accuracy than recently proposed LNL methods~\cite{DivideMix,SELF} when the noise rate is large (above 80\% symmetric and 40\% asymmetric).
-However, for low noise rates, LNL methods tend to outperform their self-supervised counterparts.
-This can be explained by the fact that self-supervised methods typically tend to cluster images that have similar appearances, but such similarity does not imply that the images belong to same class.
-Our hypothesis is that in a noisy label context, the use of self-supervised learning (without using the training set labels) can create an initial feature representation that is more related to the real hidden representation \textit{in comparison to} supervised training with noisy labels.
-However, the use of self-supervised learning alone is not enough to bridge the gap to its supervised training counterpart when the data set is largely well-structured and clean.
-To this end, we propose a joint training mechanism that performs semantic clustering and SSL in tandem.
-We hypothesise that the joint approach enables: 1) the model to not get heavily biased by noisy labels (as it is guided by semantic clustering), and 2) still use the efficient SSL strategy to produce accurate classification results.
-We summarise these points in Fig.~\ref{fig:motivation}.
+To mitigate the issues caused by severe label noise, one can consider self-supervised learning strategies~\citep{MoCo,MoCoV2,SCAN,SimCLR} to build feature representations using appearance clustering techniques.
+These strategies~\citep{MoCo,MoCoV2,SCAN,SimCLR} show better classification accuracy than recently proposed LNL methods~\citep{li2020dividemix,SELF} when the noise rate is large (above 80\% symmetric and 40\% asymmetric).
+However, for low noise rates, SSL methods tend to produce better results because self-supervised methods typically tend to cluster images with similar appearance, but such similarity does not imply that the images belong to same class.
+We argue that in a noisy label context, the use of self-supervised learning (without using the training set labels) \textit{can} create an initial feature representation that is more related to the real hidden representation \textit{in comparison to} supervised training with noisy labels.
+However, when the dataset is relatively well-structured and clean, the use of self-supervised learning alone is not enough to bridge the gap to its supervised training counterpart.
+To this end, we propose a training mechanism that performs semantic clustering and SSL in tandem.
+We hypothesise that such training 1) enables the model to not get too biased by noisy labels (as it is guided by semantic clustering), and 2) still produces accurate classification results using the SSL strategy.
+These points are illustrated in Fig.~\ref{fig:motivation}.

-In this paper, we propose ScanMix, a new training algorithm robust to label noise that aims to cluster images with similar appearance \textit{and} classification results, enabling a more effective identification of noisy label images to subsequently be ``unlabelled" and then used in SSL.
-To this end, we formalise our algorithm based on the expectation maximisation (EM) framework~\cite{dempster1977maximum}, where the E-step estimates the value of a latent variable that defines the cluster of the training images based on their appearance representations \textit{and} classification results, and the M-step optimises the SSL classification and learns effective feature representations via semantic clustering.
-The main objective of ScanMix is that these learned feature representations can enable a more accurate identification of noisy label samples and a better training of the classifier using SSL methods~\cite{ding2018semi,ortego2019towards,DivideMix}.